Guidelines for assessing decision–making capacity

 - decisions about personal, health and financial matters (see p.
 20 for a printable checklist)

 - an advance health directive or enduring power of attorney (see pp. 44–5 for printable checklists)

 - checklists to use for conducting a capacity assessment

 - helpful information, hint, tips, examples and practical guidance for making capacity assessments.

-The capacity guidelines have been prepared by the Attorney-General and Minister for Justice as required under section 250 of the Guardianship and Administration Act 2000 (which commences on 30 November 2020).
+The capacity guidelines have been prepared by the Attorney-General and Minister for Justice as required under section 250 of the Guardianship and Administration Act 2000.

 Capacity is a legal term referring to the ability to exercise the decision-making process.